near/nearcore/docs/practices/when_to_use_private_repository.md

 For this purpose, we maintain a private fork, [nearcore-private](https://github.com/near/nearcore-private), of public repository, nearcore, without any changes on top, and track such issues.

 Due to criticality of its contents, the private repository has limited accessbility and is closely monitored by Pagoda protocol engineers.
-Therefor, special attention is needed on deciding when to use the private repository.
+Therefore, special attention is needed on deciding when to use the private repository.

 Before creating an issue under nearcore-private, ask the following questions yourself:
-* Does it contain the information that can be exploited by malicious actors?
+* Does it contain information that can be exploited by malicious actors?
 * Does it need special attention from protocol engineers monitoring the private repository?
 * Does confidentiality of the issue overrule our principle of public transparency?

 If you are unsure, consult private repo auditors (e.g. @akhi3030, @mm-near) to get their thoughts.

 ## Extra
-To learn more about process to follow for creating an issue/PR on nearcore-private, please visit [link](https://github.com/near/nearcore/blob/c308df157bf64a528033b618b4f444d3b9c73f94/docs/practices/security_vulnerabilities.md).
+To learn more about the process for creating an issue/PR on nearcore-private, please visit [link](https://github.com/near/nearcore/blob/c308df157bf64a528033b618b4f444d3b9c73f94/docs/practices/security_vulnerabilities.md).